ChatGPT Skims a Large Document: How to Force Full Analysis

 • Swap extraction tool: PDF → Marker Markdown → upload Markdown directly, bypassing ChatGPT’s PDF parser.

-• Package source file + chunked prompt + list of missing chapters, file a ticket at help.openai.com.
+• Package the source file plus your chunked prompt plus the list of missing chapters, and file a ticket at help.openai.com.

 Prevention